isaacnmm/pestpolicy-hugo2XX/content/posts/best-rototiller-for-rocky-soil/index.md

 With an 8 inch tilling depth, the tiller can be used to turn hard soils and is suitable for use in new grounds - view the best tiller for breaking new ground
 .
 Therefore, you can use it to mix fertilizer and manure as you till your land.
-Since it's easy to use and operate, you will stay comfortable while tilling your rocky yard without any problem.�You may be required to change something from time to time to keep the tiller in tip-top condition.
+Since it's easy to use and operate, you will stay comfortable while tilling your rocky yard without any problem.You may be required to change something from time to time to keep the tiller in tip-top condition.
 Lucky for you, it is easy for you to get spares online for this tiller.
 Pros:
 - Ecofriendly
 - Powerful